-Get out your calculators and follow along because the answer to this question is all about numbers.
+Get out your calculators (or one of these Calorie Counting Apps and Gadgets) and follow along because the answer to this question is all about numbers.

 In one month you can reasonably anticipate losing eight to 10 pounds if you follow a pretty strict plan.
 Losing one pound of body fat is equivalent to 3,500 calories.
 To lose two pounds per week, you must drop 1,000 calories per day.
-Elimination can be done by cutting the calories consumed in a day or increasing the amount of calories burned during your workout.
+That means cutting the calories you eat, increasing the amount of calories burned during your workout—or, most likely, doing some combination of both.

-Remember, banishing those calories can be done from the kitchen and by going to the gym.
-To work toward that 1,000 calorie reduction, you should be aiming for a moderate workout five to six days per week.
+If you're looking for a calorie-burning assist from the gym, aim for a moderate workout five to six days per week.
 The number of actual calories burned will be determined by your sex, weight, how fast you did the exercise, and how long you did it.
 Here are just a few general examples based on a person who weighs 150 pounds.

 - Running on the treadmill for 20 minutes at 6 mph: 229 calories